papaB3A/code-challenge-3/README.md

 - Check details for a specific movie.
 - Purchase tickets until the show is sold out.
 - See the number of available tickets decrease in real time.
-- Persist ticket purchases by updating the backend.

 ## SetUp Instruction
 ### Requirements